ibst1/allele-spectrum/README.md

 </figure>
 <br><br-->

-The three different data sets - human de novo mutations, total human genetic variation, and the genetic diversity between humans and chimpanzees, show highly similar allele frequency spectra.
+The three different data sets - human de novo mutations, total human genetic variation, and the genetic diversity between humans and chimpanzees, show highly similar mutation frequency spectra.
 This is a strong indication that the genetic variation has arisen by similar means.
 If the interspecies diversity instead were a result of de novo creation, there would be no reason to expect this congruence between the data.

 <!--

 CpG
 -->

-Finally, we can compare the allele frequency spectrum of the other great apes to the human reference genome.
+Finally, we can compare the mutation frequency spectra of the other great apes to the human reference genome.
 Figure 5 shows only fixed sites and figure 6 shows both fixed and polymorphic sites.
 The spectra match nicely, once again indicating that a similar mechanism is responsible for the genetic differences between the species.

 <figure>
   <img src="figures/primates_fixed.png" alt="" width=500px/>
-  <figcaption><i><b>Fig. 5.</b> Allele frequency spectrum for the great apes compared two the human reference genome (fixed sites only).</i></figcaption>
+  <figcaption><i><b>Fig. 5.</b> Mutation frequency spectrum for the great apes compared two the human reference genome (fixed sites only).</i></figcaption>
 </figure>

 <figure>
   <img src="figures/primates_all.png" alt="DNM (excluding CpG islands), 1000 genomes, Homo/Pan troglodytes (fixed)" width=500px/>
-  <figcaption><i><b>Fig. 6.</b> Allele frequency spectrum for the great apes compared two the human reference genome (fixed and polymorphic sites).</i></figcaption>
+  <figcaption><i><b>Fig. 6.</b> Mutation frequency spectrum for the great apes compared two the human reference genome (fixed and polymorphic sites).</i></figcaption>
 </figure>
 <br><br>

 Figures 5 and 6 also show another interesting feature that was pointed out in the Evograd post: There is a slight difference between the species: the human mutation spectrum is most similar the chimpanzee one, then to bonobo, then to gorilla and orangutan.
-There is a natural explanation for this: Different species, and even different populations within the same species, often have slightly different allelele frequency spectra.
+There is a natural explanation for this: Different species, and even different populations within the same species, often have slightly different mutation frequency spectra.
 Harris and Pritchard (2017) report that almost every great ape species and human continental group has its own distinctive mutation spectrum.
 Figures 5 and 6 indicates that closely related species have a more similar spectrum, while more divergent species have a more dissimilar spectrum.
-Harris and Pritchard (2017) make a model (fig. 5B) of the evolution of the allele frequency spectrum based on the Prado-Martinez et al. (2013) data, adding to the explanatory power of the common descent hypothesis.
+Harris and Pritchard (2017) make a model (fig. 5B) of the evolution of the mutation frequency spectrum based on the Prado-Martinez et al. (2013) data, adding to the explanatory power of the common descent hypothesis.

 # Conclusions
 We have compared three categories of genetic variation: 1) Human de novo mutations, i.e. the genetic diversity that arises in every new generation; 2) the naturally occurring variation in the human genome; and 3) the types of single nucleotide variations that separate the human and chimpanzee genome.
-The allele frequency spectra that describe these three categories are highly similar, indicating that a common mechanism is responsible in all three cases.
+The mutation frequency spectra that describe these three categories are highly similar, indicating that a common mechanism is responsible in all three cases.
 Since we know that human de novo genetic variation is the result of point mutations, the most reasonable conclusion is that point mutations are also responsible for the genetic differences between the great ape species.

-The allele frequency spectrum can be used to differentiate between evolutionary creation/theistic evolution and anti-evolutionary creation.
+The mutation frequency spectrum can be used to differentiate between evolutionary creation/theistic evolution and anti-evolutionary creation.
 The former theory involves common descent, while the second denies common descent of humans and the great apes.
 While evolutionary creation gives a natural explanation for the observed data - the interspecies difference is a consequence of the same mechanisms that has genereted the intraspecies variation - anti-evolutionary creation gives us no reason to expect the observed data.
 Evolutionary creation thus has a higher explanatory power than the alternative hypothesis and fits the data more nicely.

 # References